sds-smith/discover-breweries/README.md

 For this iteration, I removed the node/express server and moved the backend logic into AWS Lambda function for a more lightweight serverless deployment.

-The frontend React app is served as a static site from an AWS S3 bucket via an AWS Cloudfront distribution.
+The frontend React app is served from an AWS S3 bucket via an AWS Cloudfront distribution.

 - Frontend code changes are deployed to S3 via aws cli script